HaoDot/Video2BEV-Open/README.md

 #### First-stage train & evaluation

+- First-stage training:
+  - Check to `first-stage-training` branch by `git checkout first-stage-training`
+  - Refer to
+- First-stage evaluation:
+  - Check to `first-stage-evalution` branch by `git checkout first-stage-evalution`
+  - Refer to

 ```bash
 # Train:
 # In the first stage, we fine-tune the encoder with the instance loss and contrastive loss.